Driver-based Appium architecture for testing on Android

 <parameter name="perfecto.additional.capabilities" value="{'enableAppiumBehavior':true, 'useAppiumForWeb':true, 'useAppiumForHybrid':true}" />

-Migrate existing Perfecto hybrid scripts to the new architecture
+Migrate existing Perfecto hybrid scripts to the driver-based architecture

-- If your app uses webviews, set the
+If your app uses WebViews, when creating the WebView object, set the

 setWebContentsDebuggingEnabled